hmfaysal/hmfaysal-omega-theme/README.md

 ## Post Front Matter YAML

-HMFAYSAL OMEGA uses variable post templates for articles, quotation and status updates.
+HMFAYSAL OMEGA uses variable post templates for articles, quotation, video, photo and status updates.

 A new blog post should have the following structure to utilise the themes functions